-It was 2009 and I was standing in an Old Navy with tears streaming down my face because none of the clothes in the "teen section" fit me.
+It was 2009 and I was standing in an Old Navy shopping for a dress in the "teen section" with tears streaming down my face because none of the clothes fit me.
 I was 14 years old and very skinny.
-Shopping for a dress to wear on Mother’s Day.
-Earlier I had searched through my older sister’s hand me downs discovering everything was much too big for my thin frame.
+Earlier that day, I had searched through my older sister’s hand-me-downs discovering everything was much too big for my thin frame.
 My mom put her arm around me, handed me a wrinkled tissue from the bottom of her giant purse and reminded me I was beautiful no matter my size.
 (It's hard being underweight because people will judge you similar to when you're overweight.
 Wherever you land on that weight spectrum, it's important you check with a doctor.
 A professional can guide you to the best balance for your body type.
 As well as investigating thoroughly for any problems developing you may not be aware of).
 During my teen years I felt embarrassed to shop in the kid's section, but sometimes it was the only option to find clothes that fit properly.
 On one of those shopping excursions I found a size 00 dress!
 Once the dress was purchased we drove to the nearest McDonald’s to celebrate.
 I usually ordered a large fry, 10 chicken nuggets, and large water.
 This should be shocking because it's A Lot of food, especially for a girl so small but that was how much food I needed to feel full.
 I was always hungry and extremely thirsty.
 I'm sharing these details because they are a few symptoms of juvenile diabetes.
 Additional symptoms are 1) Mood swings/depression.
 2) Underweight 3) Large appetite/very thirsty.
 There are more, but I'll leave it at that.

-I gained over 50 pounds in less than a year.
+I gained just over 70 pounds in less than a year.
 While some of the additional weight was needed on my body, it caused me to enter a state of depression.
-None of my clothes fit well, I found that it made me feel awkward navigating my own movement with the added weight.
+Here I stood again, none of my clothes fit well, I found that it made me feel awkward navigating my own movement with the added weight.
 Lot's of tears, frustration and fear in the first 2 years of diabetes.

 I eventually started working with a holistic based doctor (Dr.Peter Glidden; recommended by some of my closest friends) who changed my world with food for the better!
 This Naturopathic Doctor taught me the importance of eating a whole foods diet.
-Such as organic grains (rice, oats), beans, all vegetables, all fruits, etc. This concept changed my entire life and really put me on the path Ive chosen today.
-The story from that specific point is a long one ( the last 8 years ) including the dietary changes, education and research has broadened my understanding associated with this disease.
-All of this has influenced my life for the better, much to share but I'll save that for another day.
+Such as organic grains (rice, oats), beans, all vegetables, all fruits, etc. This concept changed my entire life and really put me on the path I've chosen today.
+The story from this specific point is a long one ( the last 8 years ) including dietary changes, education and research has broadened my understanding associated with this disease.
+I have found a low fat Whole Foods plant based is what works best for my management.
+All of these learning curves have influenced my life for the better, much to share but I'll save that for another day.

 I will never forget the tears or the times I've cried out to God asking "why me" ?
 I know one day I will have an answer, and that will be when I meet Jesus.
 For now my "Why” is giving me the push to learn more, exposing myself to the power of food as our medicine, sharing the knowledge which gives others an option for a healthier lifestyle.

-Check out my recpies for ideas on nourishing recpies, my T1D page for diabetes news or even my youtube for more content!
+Check out my recipes for ideas on nourishing recpies, my T1D page for diabetes news or even my youtube for more content!

 xoxo- Your Faithful Friend